GEC 4000 series: History

 GEC Computers was formed in 1968 as a business unit of the GEC conglomerate.
 It inherited from Elliott Automation the ageing Elliott 900 series, and needed to develop a new range of systems.
 Three ranges were identified, known internally as Alpha, Beta, and Gamma.
 Alpha appeared first and became the GEC 2050 8-bit minicomputer.
 Beta followed and became the GEC 4080.
 Gamma was never developed, so a few of its enhanced features were consequently pulled back into the 4080.
 The principal designer of the GEC 4080 was Dr. Michael Melliar-Smith and the principal designer of the 4060 and 4090 was Peter Mackley.

 The 4000 series systems were developed and manufactured in the UK at GEC Computers' Borehamwood offices in Elstree Way.
 Development and manufacture transferred to the company's new factories in Woodside Estate, Dunstable in the late 1970s.
 In 1979, GEC Computers was awarded the Queen's Award for Technical Achievement for the development of the 4000 series, particularly Nucleus.
 By 1991, the number of systems manufactured was falling off, so manufacture was transferred to GPT's Beeston, Nottinghamshire factory and development returned to Borehamwood.
 The last systems were manufactured around 1995.

 There were still a few GEC 4220 systems operating in 2018 with maintenance provided by Telent, and some GEC 4310 were operating until 2013.
-London Underground continues to use GEC 4190 systems in 2022.
+London Underground continued to use GEC 4190 systems through 2021, though has since decommissioned at least one system for display at the Centre for Computing History in Cambridge.